i2p/i2p.www/i2p2www/spec/plugin.rst

 in webapps.config.
 Then you can make separate install and update plugins, where the update plugin does not contain the library jars.

-Don't include .java or .jsp files; otherwise jetty will recompile them at installation.
+Don't include .java or .jsp files; otherwise Jetty will recompile them at installation, which will increase the startup time.
+While most I2P installations will have a working Java and JSP compiler in the classpath, this is not guaranteed, and may not work in all cases.

 For now, a webapp needing to add classpath files in $PLUGIN must be the same name as the plugin.
 For example, a webapp in plugin foo must be named foo.war.